Asset#

 >>> asset = Asset(symbol="AAPL")

->>> # Create an Asset object for a futures contract.
+>>> # Create an Asset object for a futures contract with specific expiration.

 >>> from lumibot.entities import Asset